-Instead, what I did was I found a substitute game that works out your body just as much or even more than Beat Saber, but didn’t engage your wrists at all.
-That game was Thrill of the Fight, because I love boxing.
-But there are other options out there including rhythm games like BoxVR and Synth Riders.
+What I did was I found a substitute game that works out your body just as much or even more than Beat Saber, but didn’t engage your wrists at all.
+I ended up playing Synth Riders which was just as fun as Beat Saber (surprisingly!).
+I also played Thrill of the Fight here and there.

-It’s good to have these substitute workout games because when you feel that your wrists are hurting and need a break, you’ll still be able to exercise in VR.
+It’s good to have these substitute workout games because when you feel that your wrists are hurting, because they allow you to take a break from Beat Saber whilst still exercising in VR.

 Next is stretching: